Facing a tricky problem in your life?

-When you look at costs and benefits, it’s a good idea to think about how a solution will affect you and others—both now and in the future.
+When you look at costs and benefits, it's a good idea to think about how a solution will affect you and others—both now and in the future.
 If it will create other problems or stress for you or others, it likely isn't the best solution.

 Step 6: Put your solution into action

-After you’ve picked a solution, you need to make a plan of action!
-Write down the steps it will take to carry out your solution.
+After you've picked a solution, you need to make a plan of action!
+Write down the specific steps it will take to carry out your solution.
 You’re more likely to take action if you know exactly what you need to do.